 Respecting the people I write about

-There are full time bloggers who confess that all they have, has been about writing about people, often celebrities.
-Yes they will be quick to state that they write about other stuff.
-But do those ‘ stuff’ get them the traffic that the celebrities do?
+Some full-time bloggers confess that all they have has been about writing about people, often celebrities.
+Yes, they will be quick to state that they write about other stuff.
+But do that ‘ stuff’ get them the traffic that the celebrities do?

 As a blogger, I will respect the newsmakers.
 I won’t insult them to tell my story.
 I won’t call them ‘bastard’, ‘chicken-head’ ‘block-head’, ‘dumb’ and ‘stupid’ before I can get my message across.

 If I did that, then I had not mastered the art of writing.
 If I did that then I had no conscience.
 If I did that I would be biting the hand that feeds me.
 And that is a curse!

 Charterhouse Must Be Punished For Negligence And Security Lapses At VGMA 2019 – FOCAP